fotistsiou/coffee_machine_simulator_java/README.md

   - Working with conditions, program the machine to estimate how many creamy coffees it can make based on the amount of ingredients we enter.
   - Stage Topics:
-    -
-- Stage 4/6: Add functions to your machine
-  - Teach your virtual coffee machine to perform three basic actions: collect the money, renew the supplies, and serve the coffee.
-  - Stage Topics:
     - Data types and their sizes
     - Type casting
     - Calling methods